saghul/pythonz/README.rst

-You might want to install some optional dependencies, for functionality that is often expected to be included in a Python build (it can be a bummer to discover these missing and have to rebuild your python setup).
+You might want to install some optional dependencies, for functionality that is often expected to be included in a Python build (it can be a bummer to discover these missing and have to rebuild your Python setup).
 These include the following, ordered by (very roughly guessed) probability that you will need them::

 Debian family (Ubuntu...)